GeoDan87/CIT225/lesson3.md

 | 8 | Each table must have an attribute or comibination of attributes that uniquely identifies each row. |
 ---
 # What does this mean?
-- Let's draw out an example.
+- Let's look at an example.
 ---
 # Keys a Deeper Dive
 - A **key** consists of one or more attributes of a table (aka relation).